CollaboRateMgmt/CollaboRate/README.md

 # Benefits for IT Services Companies and their Employees
 - Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!
 - Fair and accurate income for employees and the organization.
 - No need for subjective appraisals done by humans.
-Objectively measure your own performance and compare to others.
+Individual performance is now simple to measure.
-- Crowd members need only an internet connection, a web browser and an email account.
-No need for development environment.
+- Employees that are the crowd, need only an internet connection, a web browser and an email account.
+They do not need a development environment.
-- Project security, complexity, and development environment are no longer issues:
+- Project security, complexity, and development environment are no longer issues for most:
-  - No need to call employees to an office to keep an eye on them.
-Employees can work from home!
+  - No need to call most employees to an office to keep an eye on them.
+Most employees can work from home!
   - Reduce office cost.
 Or, end it altogether.
-  - Employees can work for many projects and organizations at the same time.
+  - Employees that comprise the crowd, can work for many projects and organizations at the same time.
 Organizations will not have security or productivity concerns.

 [Back To Contents](#contents)